sepp2k/TeSSLa-mirror/README.md

   -h, --help             Display this help message and exit
-      --debug            Print stack traces for runtime errors --no-diagnostics   Don't print error messages and warnings --no-optimization  Produce non-optimized output code -o, --output-file      Location of the output (including filename) --version          Display version information and exit
+      --debug            Print stack traces for runtime errors --no-diagnostics   Don't print error messages and warnings -j, --jar-file         Compiles Scala code to a jar file which is created at the given location.
+No source output is generated --no-optimization  Produce non-optimized output code -o, --output-file      Location of the output (including filename) --version          Display version information and exit